-The UN Industrial Development Organisation (UNIDO), a specialised agency to the United Nations, aims at helping the developing countries attain sustainable industrial development.
+The UN Industrial Development Organization (UNIDO), a specialized agency to the United Nations, aims at helping the developing countries attain sustainable industrial development.
 UNIDO was established in 1966, as a division within the United Nations.
-The 2 nd General Conference of UNIDO in Lima in 1975 adopted a Lima Declaration and Plan of Action on Industrial Development and Cooperation that asked for the establishment of UNIDO as a specialised agency of UN.
+The 2 nd General Conference of UNIDO in Lima in 1975 adopted a Lima Declaration and Plan of Action on Industrial Development and Cooperation that asked for the establishment of UNIDO as a specialized agency of UN.
 In 1977, the Industrial Development Fund (IDF) was established to enable UNIDO to provide technical assistance.
 A constitution was adopted in 1979 which entered into force in June 1985 following its required ratification by 80 members.
-This established UNIDO as a specialised agency of the United Nations in 1985 .
+This established UNIDO as a specialized agency of the United Nations in 1985 .

 The UNIDO Secretariat is headquartered in the Vienna International Centre, Vienna.

 India, a founding member of UNIDO, is among the top ten contributors to the organization and takes an active interest in the functioning of UNIDO.
 It makes a voluntary contribution of around over US$ 1 million annually in addition to its annual regular budget.
 India has been represented almost continuously in the UNIDO governing bodies – Industrial Development Board (IDB) and Programme and Budget Committee (PBC).